SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 Quick take

-The Pakistan side is not.
+The Pakistan side gets almost no coverage.

 SBP Foreign Exchange Regulations